rybortega/METAAndroid2022_Twitter-06/README.md

-# Project 3 - Twitter
+# Project 1 - ToDoList

-**Twitter** is an android app that allows a user to view their Twitter timeline and post a new tweet.
-The app utilizes [Twitter REST API](https://dev.twitter.com/rest/public).
+ToDoList is an android app that allows building a todo list and basic todo items management functionality including adding new items, editing and deleting an existing item.

+Submitted by: Lizzy Ling

-Time spent: **15** hours spent in total
+Time spent: 2 hours spent in total

 ## User Stories

 The following **required** functionality is completed:

-* [ ]	User can **sign in to Twitter** using OAuth login
-* [ ]	User can **view tweets from their home timeline**
+* [X] User can **view a list of todo items**
-  * [ ] User is displayed the username, name, and body for each tweet
-  * [ ] User is displayed the [relative timestamp](https://gist.github.com/nesquena/f786232f5ef72f6e10a7) for each tweet "8m", "7h"
-* [ ] User can **compose and post a new tweet**
+* [X] User can **successfully add and remove items** from the todo list
+* [X] User's **list of items are persisted** across app restarts

+The following **bonus** features are implemented:

-  * [ ] User can click a “Compose” icon in the Action Bar on the top right
+* [ ] User can **tap a todo item in the list and bring up an edit screen for the todo item** and then have any changes to the text reflected back in the todo list
-  * [ ] User can then enter a new tweet and post this to Twitter
-  * [ ] User is taken back to home timeline with **new tweet visible** in timeline
-  * [ ] Newly created tweet should be manually inserted into the timeline and not rely on a full refresh
-* [ ] User can **see a counter with total number of characters left for tweet** on compose tweet page
-* [ ] User can **pull down to refresh tweets timeline**
-* [ ] User can **see embedded image media within a tweet** on list or detail view.

-The following **optional** features are implemented:
+The following **additional** features are implemented:

-* [ ] User is using **"Twitter branded" colors and styles**
-* [ ] User sees an **indeterminate progress indicator** when any background or network task is happening (this did not end up working but I and multiple TAs spent a lot of time on it, which caused me to miss out on other stretch stories)
-* [ ] User can **click a link within a tweet body** on tweet details view.
-The click will launch the web browser with relevant page opened.
-* [ ] User can click on a tweet to be taken to a "detail view" of that tweet
-* [ ] User can **open the twitter app offline and see last loaded tweets**.
-Persisted in SQLite tweets are refreshed on every application launch.
-While "live data" is displayed when app can get it from Twitter API, it is also saved for use in offline mode.
+* [ ] List anything else that you can get done to improve the app functionality!

 ## Video Walkthrough